Art Neville, member of Neville Brothers, Meters, dies at 81

 The cause of death was not immediately available but Neville had battled a number of health issues including complications from back surgery.

-For years, the Neville Brothers were the closing act at the annual New Orleans Jazz & Heritage Festival.
+For years, The Neville Brothers were the closing act at Jazz Fest.
 After 2005's Hurricane Katrina, the four brothers — like many New Orleanians — were scattered across the country while the city struggled to recover.
 They returned to anchor the festival in 2007.

 "This is how it should be," Art Neville said during a news conference with festival organizers announcing their return to the annual event.
 "We're a part of Jazz Fest."